You Got the Love: Impact and legacy

 Mixmag ranked the song number 33 in its "100 Greatest Dance Singles of All Time" list in 1996, adding:

 Sometimes you feel like throwing your hands up in the air.
 And that's exactly when you want to hear this record.

-English house music DJ, DJ Paulette named the song as one of her favourites in 1996, saying, "This is one of my desert island discs.
+English house music DJ, DJ Paulette named the song one of her favourites in 1996, saying, "This is one of my desert island discs.
 It came out in about 1991/1992 and it's just fantastic, so strong.
 I remember the video being shown on TOTP, it charted really highly.
 The energy of the track is inspirational."